galaxyproject/gxadmin/docs/README.galaxy.md

 **NOTES**

-Scans through a provided job working directory subfolder, e.g. job_working_directory/005/ to find all folders which were changed less recently than N months.
+Scans through a provided job working directory subfolder, e.g. job_working_directory/ without the 005 subdir to find all folders which were changed less recently than N months.

  Then it takes the first 1000 entries and cleans them up.
 This was more of a hack to handle the fact that the list produced by find is really long, and the for loop hangs until it's done generating the list.